These are the best places to travel this summer

-Few are not awed by Santorini’s breathtaking beauty, its ring of dramatically colored cliffs around the vast, ancient caldera.
-But looks aside, it’s the beaches that fill your days, and rightfully so.
-Whether you want to party, relax, sunbathe, swim, enjoy a seaside meal, escape into solitude or simply shed your clothes, the island has a beach for you.
+Few are not awed by the breathtaking beauty of sensational Santorini, with its ring of dramatically colored cliffs around the vast, ancient caldera.
+But looks aside, it’s the beaches that command your days, and rightfully so.
+Whether you want to party, relax, sunbathe, swim, enjoy a seaside meal, escape into solitude or simply shed your clothes, this Greek island has a perfect beach for just for you.

 1. Red Beach